AndrewPaulLund/cs205project/README.md

 ### Need for parallelization in computational analysis of genomic data

-Given the huge amount of genomic data being produced today and the huge number of individuals being sequenced.
+Today, an ever-increasing number of individuals are getting their genome sequenced, and the amount of genomic data being produced is humongous.
 For example, both [GenomeAsia100K](http://www.genomeasia100k.com/) and the UK's [National Health
 Service](http://www.sciencemag.org/news/2012/12/uk-unveils-plan-sequence-whole-genomes-100000-patients) are trying to sequence 100,000 individual genomes for medical and population studies.
-For a single individual the genomic data is approximately 100-200 GB.
-The total size of both these project is in the range of 1-2 PB and is too large to practically manage on a single machine.
+For a single individual the genomic data is approximately 100 to 200 GB.
+The total size of both these project is in the range of 1-2 PB and is simply too large to practically manage on a single machine.

 Analysis of a single individual's genome can take up to [~10 days](https://www.intel.com/content/dam/www/public/us/en/documents/white-papers/deploying-gatk-best-practices-paper.pdf) on a single threaded process.
 To analyze 100,000 such samples, it would take 24,000,000 core hours of computing power, or 2700 years on a single core.
 This is obviously impractical to run on a single core, hence the need for parallelization.

-In clinical applications, this long analysis is too slow.
+In clinical applications, this long analysis is just too slow.
 For example, if we could achieve a 100x speedup from parallelization, we reduce the analysis time from 10 days to 1-2 hours, which in a clinical setting could result in a life saved versus lost.

-Given the shear size of the data and computing power required for analysis, we describe our project as both "Big Data" and "Big Compute."
+Given the sheer size of the data and computing power required for analysis, we describe our project as both "Big Data" and "Big Compute."

 ---

 ### Need for "efficient" parallelization

-Parallelization can result in speedup of analysis, but is often in a non-linear manner.
+Parallelization can result in a speedup of analysis, but often in a non-linear manner.
 For example, we may be able to use 10 cores to achieve a 5x speedup.
 That is why we need to focus on "efficient" parallelization in order to try and achieve a linear speedup and reduce both time and cost.
 To that end:

 1. If the analyses could be completed in-house or on an institutional high-performance computing infrastructure, where the number of nodes is limited and current analysis can take 2-3 months, a more linear speedup of ~20% could result in a time savings of ~2 weeks.